Wasm Operation

 Chain options:

-chain=mainnet: BEVM mainnet
+chain=mainnet: GEB mainnet

 Run the following command to start the node in the background: